Klipper3d/klipper/docs/Code_Overview.md

    functions are typically used to provide kinematic specific checks.
    However, at the start of development one can use boiler-plate code here.
 6. Implement test cases.
-Create a g-code file with a series of moves that can test important cases for the given kinematics.
-Follow the [debugging documentation](Debugging.md) to convert this g-code file to micro-controller commands.
+Create a G-Code file with a series of moves that can test important cases for the given kinematics.
+Follow the [debugging documentation](Debugging.md) to convert this G-Code file to micro-controller commands.
 This is useful to exercise corner cases and to check for regressions.